 Effective audience engagement is a challenge that most media companies face.
 Competition in the attention economy is fierce: streaming and social media platforms allow everyone to have an increased reach, but do not provide ad hoc tools to increase engagement.
 So how does the Genvid MILE SDK allow developers to turn casual viewers into engaged participants of that content?

-The Genvid MILE SDK facilitates the implementation of multiple types of interactivity, allowing developers to guide viewers through a path that takes them from informed to focused, then from involved to empowered.
+The Genvid MILE SDK facilitates the implementation of multiple types of interactivity, allowing developers to easily create tailored experiences for a variety of viewers.

 This journey starts with an informed audience, and for that we provide tools to facilitate serving live information; loadouts, inventory, realtime position of players within a minimap of the simulation space, leaderboards—any conceivable variable can be surfaced in sync with the video through data streams to a web overlay, making it all easily accessible even to new viewers.

 For focused participation our tools simplify the process of creating and delivering catered experiences.
 Using spectator camera angles, segmented chat and custom data streams, developers can allow participants to pick and choose their perspective, akin to choosing your seat at a stadium for a sporting event, leverage live streaming technology and leading platforms for audience convenience.